JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/require-name.md

-# require-name
+# package-json/require-name

-💼 This rule is enabled in the ✅ `recommended` config.
+💼 This rule is enabled in the following configs: `legacy-recommended`, ✅ `recommended`.

 <!-- end auto-generated rule header -->